BRAIN INJURY ATTORNEYS IN COLUMBUS, GA

 A traumatic brain injury may be classified as mild, moderate, or severe.
-When evaluating brain injury claims, many insurance companies often attempt to classify the brain injury as “mild.”
-While some injuries are clearly more severe than others, any attempt by an insurance company to downplay the seriousness of a brain injury is unacceptable.
+When evaluating brain injury claims, many insurance companies attempt to classify the brain injury as mild.
+While some injuries are clearly more severe than others, any attempt by an insurance company to downplay the seriousness of cerebral trauma is unacceptable.

-The brain injury attorneys in our Columbus office are experienced in dealing with insurance companies in these cases and will work to develop a plan that seeks adequate compensation for a brain injury victim.
-Even when an injury seems minor at first, the victim may develop serious disabilities or personality changes as a result of the injury.
+The brain injury attorneys in our Columbus office are experienced in dealing with insurance companies in these cases and will work to develop a plan that seeks adequate compensation for such victims.
+Even when an injury seems minor at first, the victim may develop serious disabilities or personality changes as a result.

 What Are Brain Injury Settlements and Verdicts Worth?

-While each case is different, a brain injury victim and his or her family may be eligible under Georgia law to receive compensation for the following types of damages:
+While each case is different, a brain injury victim and their family may be eligible under Georgia law to receive compensation for the following types of damages:

 Lost Wages and Loss of Future Earning Capacity: A brain injury victim may receive compensation for work missed while recovering from a brain injury.
-Furthermore, if the brain injury reduces the victim’s ability to perform the essential function of his or her job, he or she may be able to recover damages for diminished earning capacity.
+Furthermore, if the trauma reduces the victim’s ability to perform the essential function of their job, they may be able to recover damages for diminished earning capacity.

 Pain and Suffering: Victims may be able to receive compensation for the physical pain and emotional suffering they faced, or continue to face, because of the brain injury.
-This may include chronic headaches, lifestyle changes resulting from the injury, and an overall reduced quality of life.
+This may include chronic headaches, lifestyle changes, and an overall reduced quality of life.

-Loss of Consortium: If the brain injury victim is married, the injured person’s spouse may have a claim for loss of consortium.
-Loss of consortium is intended to compensate a victim’s spouse for deprivation of the benefits of a family relationship.
+Loss of Consortium: If the brain injury victim is married, the wounded person’s spouse may have a claim for loss of consortium.
+This is intended to compensate a victim’s spouse for deprivation of the benefits of a family relationship.

 Cases Our Columbus Brain Injury Attorneys Handle